The IELTS Process diagram task is much easier than it looks.

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Write at least 150 words

-- One way to do use your own words is to keep the basic sentence structure but use synonyms.
+- Keep the basic sentence structure but use synonyms.

 e.g. The diagram shows the stages involved in the process of making leather goods.